Know Before You Go

 Seating

-Seating is general admission on a first come, first serve basis.
+Seating is general admission and available on a first-come, first-served basis.
 For ADA-related items, please note the following:

 • Graduating students or guests with special needs should contact the Center for Disability Resources at www.iit.edu/cdr or 312.567.5744 prior to the day of Commencement to arrange for a seat location and assistance to enable them to participate in the ceremony.
 Special needs/hearing-impaired guests can also obtain seating assistance by going to Guest Services.

-• Credit Union 1 Arena will have wheelchairs available for rent, free of charge.
+• Credit Union 1 Arena will have wheelchairs available for use, free of charge.
 The guest will need to exchange a photo ID to use a wheelchair around the building.
 At the end of the event, the guest will need to bring back the wheelchair to claim their ID.
 For more information, please refer to https://www.creditunion1arena.com/about/.
 There will also be a reserved seating section for wheelchair users, and each will be allowed one companion seat.

 Prohibited Items